Prospective Egg Donors

 - Maternal Genetic Abnormalities

-Premature Ovarian Failure – Premature menopause: Egg donation can be used succesfully for this group of women.
+Premature Ovarian Failure – Premature menopause: Egg donation can be used successfully for this group of women.
 These are women who for a variety of reasons have entered menopause at an early age (under age 40, at times in early 20’s).
 Just as in the case of women who have gone through menopause, these women usually do not have functional eggs remaining in the ovaries.
 In some cases, they don’t have ovaries.
 Some women are born without ovaries and some may have had their ovaries surgically removed for various reasons.

 Occult Ovarian Failure: These are women who still have monthly periods and evidence for ovulation but whose eggs are very unlikely to produce a pregnancy.
 This groups is said to have decreased ovarian reserve.
 They can only be diagnosed by ovarian reserve testing.
 This makes up the largest group of women needing egg donation.
 Women in this group have a harder time deciding to do egg donation since they still ovulate and have regular menstrual cycles.